Tapestry crochet bag with an anchor

 4. Pull the yarn through.
 Now you have two loops on your hook.

 5. Pull the first loop through the other one.
-Now you have one loop on hour hook.
+Now you have one loop on your hook.
 You have just made your first slip stitch.

 6. In the photo you can see that after several stitches it starts looking like two chains stuck together.
 Continue making slip stitches in the third loop of the chain until the end of the row.
 Fasten off.
 Done!